 During the 2015 Prague Museum Night, the Convent of St. Agnes was used as a venue for a performance by the Norwegian dancer and choreographer, Monica Herstadt and her company herStay.
 Three performances took place throughout the night.
-Video documentation can be seen here.

 The public has been regularly updated on the National Gallery’s plans.
 In May 2015, the gallery introduced the project during the Open House festival, when a part of the former Friars Minor monastery was opened to the public.
 For more about the event see:

 In 2016, the revitalization the Convent of St. Agnes of Bohemia has been under discussion in relation to the planned revitalization of the Dvořákovo nábřeží according to the conception of IPR Praha (Prague Institute of Planning and Development).
 The National Gallery took part in two round-table debates and presented the results of these debates to the public.